cuelang/cuelang.org/content/en/docs/usecases/validation.md

 have its benefits to do so.
 Using CUE to generate the schema has several advantages over doing so directly:

-- CUE is far less verbose
+- CUE is far less verbose.
-- CUE can extract base definitions from other sources, like Go and Protobuf
+- CUE can extract base definitions from other sources, like Go and Protobuf.
 - It allows annotating validation code in these other sources (e.g. field tags for Go, options for Protobuf).
 - CUE's ability to merge, validate, and normalize configurations,